caot/pycdcj/README.markdown

-# pycdcj

-***A Python Byte-code Disassembler / Decompiler ***
+# pycdc: A Python bytecode disassembler and decompiler.

-It translates compiled Python byte-code back into Python source code.
+This tool, written in Java, translates compiled Python bytecode back into human-readable Python source code.
+It is based on the zrax/pycdc project.

-It is written in Java that refers to https://github.com/zrax/pycdc